-Benjawan is a bit of a star in Thai language learning circles having created the most wide ranging and most popular set of materials for English speaking foreigners to learn Thai.
+Benjawan is a bit of a star in Thai language learning circles.
+She has created the most wide-ranging and most popular set of materials for English speaking foreigners to learn Thai.
 Born in Bangkok but raised in Yasothon, a province in Northeastern Thailand, Benjawan has always has had a deep interest in languages and culture.
 A social ambassador for Thailand and Laos Benjawan has lectured to many students and businesses mainly in the United States, including Stanford University.
 Further, Benjawan has been a professional court interpreter in California since 1996.
-With over 20 authored language texts to her name Benjawans’ extensive experience and expertise was recognized when she received the Asian Publishing Award for Best Author in 2011.
+With over 20 authored language texts to her name Benjawans’ extensive experience and expertise were recognized when she received the Asian Publishing Award for Best Author in 2011.

-Her company, Paiboon Publishing is moving with the times, moving away from hard copy texts to electronic publishing, both for computers but more recently for smart phones, e-readers and pads.
-The Thai dictionary and Thai for Beginners are available both as computer software and as downloads for iphone, ipad and android devices, valuable portable tools for those learning Thai.
-In January 2013, Benjawan will launch a Mandarin Chinese phrase book for smart phones with an innovative approach to understanding the tones and February, Paiboon will launch a comprehensive talking Thai phrase book with 10,000 words and phrases in more than 200 categories for travelers and Thai learners.
+Her company, Paiboon Publishing is moving with the times.
+The company is moving away from hard copy texts to electronic publishing, both for computers but more recently for smartphones, e-readers and pads.
+The Thai dictionary and Thai for Beginners are available both as computer software and as downloads for iPhone, iPad and Android devices.
+These are valuable portable tools for those learning Thai.
+In January 2013, Benjawan will launch a Mandarin Chinese phrasebook for smartphones with an innovative approach to understanding the tones.
+Also in February, Paiboon will further launch a comprehensive talking Thai phrasebook with 10,000 words and phrases in more than 200 categories for travellers and Thai learners.
 For more information please check.

 If you have a question for Benjawan please email us at [email protected] and mark your email in the title ‘Question for Benjawan’.
 We look forward to receiving your questions.